 Weight — The weight of your gear can be one of the most important considerations to keep in mind not only with your hiking cooking gear but with all your gear in general.
 Obviously the lighter the better, when hiking ounces matter.
 The lighter you can keep your pack the more energy you will conserve and comfortable you will be.

-Ease of Use — When hiking the simpler the better is a good moto to live by.
+Ease of Use — When hiking the simpler the better is a good motto to live by.
 Keep in mind the environment you will be using this hiking cooking gear.
 When using the cooking gear there might be low light, windy conditions, and or harsh weather to contend with.

 Reliability — When choosing the best hiking cooking gear look for products that have a good track record, rugged builds, and simple designs.
 Because if the product or gear doesn’t work on the trails you have basically been carrying a useless brick in your pack.

-Price — You do not need to buy the most expensive hiking gear on the market but on the flip side it’s also important not to buy the cheapest low quality products either.
+Price — You do not need to buy the most expensive hiking gear on the market but on the flip side, it’s also important not to buy the cheapest low-quality products either.
 When choosing hiking cooking gear look for quality reliable products in the medium to upper price range.
 In the long wrong investing in good quality hiking gear will make time on the trails safer and more enjoyable.

 The foundation for your hiking cooking gear is a good quality hiking stove.
 There are five main types of hiking cooking stoves to consider including canister stoves, liquid fuel stoves, alcohol stoves, solid fuel stoves, and wood stoves.